ijstech/scheduler/example/README.md

 # Basic example

-A basic sample that illustrate how to use @ijstech/scheduler plugin
+A basic sample that illustrates how to use @ijstech/scheduler plugin

 ## Running the example